shizznet/flask-recipe-app/README.md

   - Follow the below steps to setup and run SonarQube
     1. Pull and run the SonarQube Docker image:
        - `docker run -d --name sonarqube -p 9000:9000 sonarqube`.
-       - Access SonarQube at http://localhost:9000.
+       - Access SonarQube at http://localhost:9000 or http://0.0.0.0:9000 whichever works.
 The default credentials are admin/admin.
     2. Configure SonarQube for Python Analysis:
        - After logging in, if the project is not created it will ask for creation, please select "Create a local project".
        - Enter project details by adding "Project Diplay Name" and hit "Next".